TheMicronauts/Cubase-French-Azerty-Shortcuts/README.md

 This GitHub repo shares the Cubase “Key Commands” I recommend to my students, tailored for AZERTY keyboards on macOS.
 They are available both as reference tables (online or downloadable) and as an XML preset importable directly into the software.
 I use Cubase primarily because of its MIDI implementation, which is superior to competing solutions.
 Yet, since its 2000s reboot, Cubase has grown wonky.
 Its interface reflects a confusion between two distinct concerns of music creation: composition and mixing.
 In practice, this tangles “horizontal music” (positioning of MIDI, native events, and recordings on a timeline) with “vertical sound” (balancing sonic space with a mixing console).
 The result is a tool that frequently gets in the way and demands constant attention, unlike a musical instrument, which is meant to disappear from awareness.
 Genuine instrument makers (“luthiers”) actively combat inefficiencies, since they drain cognitive and physical resources that are consequently lost to the art.
-By working around problematic interfaces, keyboard shortcuts effectively bring software closer to the experience of an instrument.*
+By working around certain interface obstacles, keyboard shortcuts become an effective way to bring the software closer to the experience of an instrument.*

 ### Introduction